KawaiiFiveO/FaustBot/README.md

 `VpnServerIp` - SoftEther VPN server IP.

-`VpnServerPassword` - The password for your SoftEther VPN server.
+`VpnServerPassword` - The password for your SoftEther VPN server. (only if not using VirtualHubMode)

+`VirtualHubMode` - Whether to use Virtual Hub Administrator mode. (need to set VpnHubPasswords)

 `VpnHubList` - List of hub names to monitor.

+`VpnHubPasswords` - List of hub passwords. (only if using VirtualHubMode)

 `IgnoreList` - List of usernames to ignore.
 (Not counted as online users)